davidemms/OrthoFinder/README.md

 5. Test you can run OrthoFinder: `OrthoFinder-2.2.7/orthofinder -h`.
 OrthoFinder should print its 'help' text.

+6. If you want to move the orthofinder executable to another location then you must also place the accompanying config.json file in the same directory.

 ## Running OrthoFinder
 To Run OrthoFinder on the Example Data type